Leonardo da Vinci machine gun

 Did Da Vinci design a catapult

-Aircraft Catapult in Aircraft Carrier
+Aircraft Catapult in an Aircraft Carrier

 Modern Replications and Educational Projects